 Create an account with money-paying sites for stock photos

 Nowadays, a lot of websites pay for stock photos for whatever purpose they might need it.

-Some use it for business, while others may use it for advertising purposes alone.
-Whatever the case may be, these sites pay for your photos after they verify it’s authenticity and quality.
+Some use stock footage for business, while others may use it for advertising purposes alone.
+Whatever the case may be, these sites pay for your photos after they verify its authenticity and quality.

 So what happens here is that you take a lot of photos, expand your portfolio, and upload them on the platform for evaluation.

 Take note that not everything you submit will be able to pass this first stage so I suggest you feed your account with as much photos as you can.
 And before I forget, you need to register first before you can do all these.

 There are a few websites like these today and among the most popular ones are the following: